Muzaffar Jang Hidayat: Reign

 As per the 1749 British records of Fort St. George, Nizam-ul-Mulk even thought about installing Muzaffar Jung when he was dissatisfied with the conduct of Nasir Jung.
 He gave up that idea due to possible serious repercussions and reconciled with Nasir Jung.
 He recommended for bestowing the Circars of Adoni and Raichur to Muzaffar Jung with acceptance of the Padishah.

-Initially, he was appointed to an Imperial mansab of 3,000 zat and 2,000 sowar and later promoted to 4,000 zat on his appointment to Bijapur.
+Initially, he was appointed to an Imperial mansab of 3,000 zat and 2,000 sowar, he was appointed as the Governor of Carnatic, later promoted to 4,000 zat on his appointment to Bijapur.
 He was Subadar of Bijapur after the death of his father.
 When his grandfather Nizam-ul-Mulk died in 1748, he decided to stake his claim to the throne in opposition to his uncle, Nasir Jung.
 This resulted in the first major direct involvement of the Europeans in Indian domestic politics.
 He joined hands with his Carnatic ally Chanda Sahib and the French while Nasir Jung joined hands with his Carnatic ally Muhammad Ali Khan Walajah and the British.
 Eventually, the serious situation in Deccan and Carnatic would result in the Second Carnatic War.
 During the war Muzaffar Jung was briefly captured in March, 1750 after the Battle of Villianur.
 But after the assassination of Nasir Jung, he was released and took the throne of Hyderabad, 16 December 1750.
 He granted territories and titles to Dupleix and the French on 31 December 1750.

+Death

-He failed however, to honor his Afghan allies in a similar way.
-The resulting disagreement led to the Battle of Lakkireddipalli Pass in the Rayachoti taluka, Kadapa district, where the Nawab of Kurnool struck him in the head with a spear, 13 February 1751 killing him instantly.
+While Muzaffar Jung's relations with the French were sound, he failed to assuage his Afghan allies in a similar way.
+The resulting disagreement escalated into the Battle of Lakkireddipalli Pass in the Rayachoti taluka, Kadapa district.
+In the conflict, the Nawab of Kurnool struck him in the head with a spear, 13 February 1751 killing him instantly.
 Muzzafar Jung's death lead to the deaths of the Nawab of Kurnool, Himmat Bahadur and Nawab of Savanur, Abdul Majid Khan I.

 At this critical juncture in history the French commander De Bussy made the decision to install Salabat Jung as the new Nizam.